avoumatsodo/avoumatsodo.github.io/_research/JMP.md

 </center>

 <p align="center">
-  <strong>FIGURE I:</strong>  Average levels of sectoral productivity proximity to the US and log intensity of use of technologies,
+  <strong>FIGURE II:</strong>  Average levels of sectoral productivity proximity to the US and log intensity of use of technologies,
 1991-2003.
 </p>

-## Model predictions
+## II.
+Model predictions
 ### • Finance and intensity of use of adopted technologies
 <div style="text-align: justify">
   Figure III  below, illustrates that as financial development increases, the intensity of technology